 Instructions

 - Pre-heat the oven to 190°C/375°F/gas mark 5.
 Cook the pasta in a pan of lightly salted boiling water until it's almost done but still has some bite to it.
-Steam the broccoli over the pasta for the last 5 minutes
+Add the broccoli to the pasta for the last 2 minutes350 g pasta shapes, 200 g broccoli

 - Heat the oil in a large frying pan and if you are using fresh chicken, fry until browned then set aside.
-Leftover chicken is already cooked so not needed yet.
+Leftover chicken is already cooked so not needed yet.2 tablespoon olive oil, 350 g chicken

-- Fry the leek over a medium heat for about 5 minutes, then add the garlic and fry for a further 2 minutes.
+- Fry the leek over a medium heat for about 5 minutes, then add the garlic and fry for a further 2 minutes.2 leeks, 2 cloves garlic

 - Add the chicken, pasta and broccoli and stir together so the pasta is well coated in the sauce.
-Season with salt and freshly ground black pepper.
+Season with salt and freshly ground black pepper.1 dash black pepper, 1 dash salt

-- Tip into an oven proof casserole dish and sprinkle the grated cheese and breadcrumbs over the top.
-For the breadcrumbs, you can blitz a few slices of bread in a food processor.
+- Tip into an oven proof casserole dish and sprinkle the grated cheese and breadcrumbs over the top.85 g mature cheddar cheese, 4 tablespoon breadcrumbs

 - Bake in the oven for 20 - 25 minutes until the sauce is bubbling and the cheese is browned.